Civ13/civ13-wiki/wiki/The_Art_of_the_Deal.md

   - are in possession of a disk of any company, even their own;
   - are trespassing another company's property, as confirmed by a member of that company;
-  - are trespassing inside the police station restricted area (anything after the reception);
+  - are trespassing inside the police station's restricted area (anything after a warning stripe mark);
+  - are trespassing inside a restricted area to the public in a government building;
-  - are in possession of police equipment, including armor, firearms, and radios;
+  - are in possession of police equipment, such as police armor, police firearms, police keys and police radios;
+  - are in possession of stolen goods;
   - have a pending arrest warrant;
-  - are resisting or refusing being searched by an officer.
+  - are resisting or refusing being searched by an officer in a public space.
 This also applies to vehicles.
-For properties, a warrant is needed.
+For company properties, a search warrant is needed.

 The following items can be **confiscated, without an arrest being necessary**: